Top Ten Indicators that You Show Signs of Codependency

 Codependency is an excessive emotional, physical, and psychological reliance upon a relationship that is dysfunctional.
 It is an emotional condition that can destroy a person’s happiness, career, health and personal relationships.
 Research has found that codependency is generational.
 It is a way of relating that is learned from the family of origin.
 Understanding codependency, the behaviors associated with it, and where it originated is important.
 At the core of the codependent behavior exists the refusal to acknowledge a problem and a belief that one’s needs should be sacrificed for others, regardless of the consequences.

 In the 1950s, substance abuse counselors for alcoholism called the alcoholic’s partner or significant other the co-alcoholic.
-In a short period of time, therapists began to notice certain behaviors that were similar amongst co-alcoholics and began to understand that these co-alcoholics were suffering from their own set of common problems termed codependency.
+In a short period of time, therapists began to notice certain behaviors that were similar among co-alcoholics and began to understand that these co-alcoholics were suffering from their own set of common problems termed codependency.
 Today in drug rehab centers and around the therapeutic community, the term has been expanded to include other addictions and behaviors.
 Those suffering from codependent behavior in relationships with those in active drug addiction unwittingly enable the alcoholic, drug addict, rageaholic, workaholic, and abuser to continue inappropriate behavior at a high cost to the codependent.
 The lists below reflect some of the most common characteristics displayed by those who suffer from codependency.

 The origins of codependent behavior can be traced back to childhood and family of origin issues.
 Perhaps there was a sick person in the family who was the sole focus of everyone’s attention and efforts or there were serious problems that tended to be “pushed under the rug” in an attempt to pretend that everything was fine.
 Children in such families learn to avoid feelings and emotions.
 They learn to define themselves through others’ behaviors, successes, or failures.
 In adulthood, codependents look for approval from others to feel good; they lack self-reflection, a solid concept of self and the ability to negotiate strong feelings and they seek to save others from poor choices.